 The 2 servers that I use to host from both have 8 cores, 32GB ram and several TB of storage.
 Each host costs €70,- making a total of 16 cores and 64GB ram for €140,-/month.
 I have decided to base the costs on the ram usage, ram is not shared between the different virtual machines so any ram used by FK machines is unavailable for my machines.

-Dividing these makes a cost of €2,19/month per GB, I have rounded this up to €2,50/month for all but the minecraft server (I too enjoy a beer for effort).
+Dividing these makes a cost of €2,19/month per GB, I have rounded this up to €2,50/month (I too enjoy a beer for effort).
 With these costs now clear we can set a new goal on the donations page.

 New upkeep goal:

 With all these numbers the new monthly server cost will be set to €300,-/month.
 The new goal will be €350,-/month, this will allow us to build some extra cash to buy among others a teamspeak license.

 Some of you may know that before we created FK, the fellow ARMA clan NoPryl used to host a server for the ZF guys and most of the CM team used to/still play with them.
 However, they've recently lost a huge amount of players, dropping from the usual 40-50 players on a Tuesday mission to only 20-25.
 Therefore, to show our appreciation for all they've done, we've decided to give them a shoutout and introduce them to you guys.
 If you want to learn more about them check out this thread:

 From today, Meeting reports will no longer be displayed on the front page.
 In replacement, we hope to increase the amount of articles, upcoming missions, and other nifty bits displayed!

 Meeting reports and other various announcements have been moved to our fancy new community announcements section.